Medical devices rely on advancements in extrusion technology

 For example, a customer was concerned that a dilator could loosen from its sheath during the procedure, yet still wanted a soft durometer on the distal end.

-As a result, Putnam’s patented TIE™ tubing technology.
+As a result, Putnam introduced it’s patented TIE™ tubing technology.
 This technology produces a soft distal tip that does not cause damage during the procedure—while removing the physician’s apprehension of the tube dropping out because of a stiffer proximal end.

 State-of-the-art technologies offered at Putnam